RainerEmrich/install-cloud-server/README.md

 I'm sure there is a lot of room for improvements.
 Don't hesitate to contact me.

 The script collection is based on my two article series about 1&amp;1 cloud server on https://blog.emrich-ebersheim.de

+## Status

+Last tested with Ubuntu 16.04 on 22nd of March 2018 Debian 8 untested at the moment.